 Passing through the entrance gate to the Devil’s Tower National Monument was a bit of a surreal experience, as the first park ranger we encountered was as exaggeratedly friendly as he was quirky – so much so that I would have sworn that this one-front-toothed happy camper was actually Will Ferrell and we were unwittingly cast as some token extras in his next movie.
 We pulled away exchanging “does anybody know what just happened???”- looks amongst ourselves, and then pulled off to speak with the second park ranger once we spotted him to see if he could help us translate what the first guy was trying to tell us about parking our RV in his “teeny tiny parking lot” (his words).
 But, wouldn’t you know it, as this second guy began to answer us, I found myself having to resist the strong urge to crane my neck around to look for the candid cameras… With his authoritative Wyoming rancher manner of speaking, he started off with, “Well… this is how this is gonna work folks…” Again, Hollywood just doesn’t cast ANYTHING this well.

 So we made it up to Devils Tower, and hiked all the way around the beautiful path encircling it.
 Because Devil’s Tower is a sacred place to Native Americans, we saw evidence of prayerful acts at various places along the path including colorful “prayer cloths” hanging from various trees and some tightly wrapped little bundles of herbs lying beneath them.
 We also counted 5 climbers making their way up the tower (with all manner of roping and related gear), but we were happy to continue on with our feet on the ground….
 Looking for prairie dogs, admiring flowers, and asking lots of questions -- like whether the piece of bark one of us discovered was an ancient Native American arrowhead.
 The weather was perfectly sunny and comfortable, and so this nice long hike was the perfect break in what would otherwise be a long day of driving.
-Plus, of course, yet another opportunity to earn a gold-toned plastic Jr. Ranger badge and Devil’s Tower patch!
-No, this concept is not wearing thin… Not even close.

 And so then back in the RV we go to endure another 5 hour drive to Cody, Wyoming.
 Or so we thought.
 As soon as we turned on our GPS, we were disappointed to learn that it was in violent disagreement with the Google maps estimate of our drive time -- upping it from 5 hours to 7!
 Oh no!
 If that were the case, we would definitely miss the Cody Nite Rodeo!!!
 But we decided to persevere, nonetheless, in the hopes that Google happened to be the more accurate source of information.